alfonsocj/new-arch-perf-example/README.md

 - `yarn android --variant=release`

 ## Results
 You can find the results in the `perf-tests` directory.
+[Results spreadsheet](https://docs.google.com/spreadsheets/d/1J79qVMst6aXOoMXvSJPOEyGOdjB5AKyAxybkSP7-mw0/edit#gid=0).

 To get new results:
 - Navigate to one of the test screens